Trump eliminates job of national cybersecurity coordinator

 Related

 Politico first reported the elimination of the job on Tuesday.
-The White House and the National Security Council didn't immediately reply to requests for comment.
+The White House and the National Security Council didn't reply to requests for comment about the decision, which came on the same day a major computer security report again found government systems to be the least secure among all industries.

 John Bolton, Trump's new national security adviser, has widely been reported to have sought to eliminate the job as part of a top-to-bottom reorganization of the National Security Council.
 Joyce and his predecessors reported to the president; the senior NSC directors report to Bolton.